Could you briefly introduce yourself and tell us about your career ?

 Have you encountered any obstacles in your career and how did you overcome them ?

 I've been very lucky in my professional career, having had support on both a personal and professional level.
-So I haven't encountered any obstacles.
+So I haven't encountered any major obstacles.

 What advice would you give to young women inspired by the scientific professions ?